pycommute.loperator

 __init__(self: pycommute.loperator.LOperatorC, expr: pycommute.expression.ExpressionC, hs: pycommute.loperator.HilbertSpace) None

-Construct the linear operator representing action of a given polynomial expression on a Hilbert space.
+Construct the linear operator representing action of a given polynomial expression in a Hilbert space.

 Parameters: